jpritikin/coach/content/_index.md

 ## Fees

-My normal rate is $120 per hour.
+My rate is $120 per hour.
 Reserve time in 15 min increments.
 I do not accept insurance.

-People with low income, or veterans or active military may request up to an 80% discount.
+People with low income, or veterans or active military may request a sliding scale rate.

 Book a free 10-15 min chat to see whether we are a good fit.